Motasem-mk/project-6-Energy-prediction-ML/README.md

 * `SiteEnergyUse(kBtu)` — total energy consumption;
 * `TotalGHGEmissions` — greenhouse gas emissions.

-The project also evaluates whether `ENERGYSTARScore` is useful for prediction and whether the city should continue collecting it.
+The project also evaluates whether `ENERGYSTARScore` is useful for prediction and whether the City of Seattle should continue collecting it.

 ---